Yellow cocktail with orange garnish on a grey background.

 3. Fine Strainers & Cheesecloth: Essential for removing solidified fats and ensuring a clear, clean spirit.
 No one wants lumps in their drink.

-The process of fat washing is pretty time-intensive, but the reward for your patience is a unique, dedicant liquid that can turn your drinks into genuine showstoppers.
+The process of fat washing is pretty time-intensive, but the reward for your patience is a unique, decadent liquid that can turn your drinks into genuine showstoppers.
+It’s a great technique to master, along with these other bartending skills it can really take your serves up a few notches.

-• Simmer the chosen ingredient you wish to incorporate into the fat/oil in a frying pan, making sure you do not burn the fat/oil as it will impair the flavour.
+1. Simmer your ingredients into the fat/oil in a frying pan, making sure you do not burn the fat/oil as it will impair the flavour.

-• Once you take it out of the freezer, you will see the fat has risen to the top of the container and the liquid to the bottom.
+4. Remove from the freezer (notice the fat has risen to the top and the liquid to the bottom).

-• Fine strain off the fat and you’ll be left with a fat washed spirit with great flavours.
+5. Fine strain off the fat, leaving you with a fat washed spirit full of flavour.

 MASTER FAT WASHING TO ELEVATE YOUR COCKTAILS